canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/fixing-a-bug.rst

 With that out of the way, let's focus on the actual changelog entry itself: it is very important to document:

-    #. where the change was done
+    #.
+Where the change was done.
-    #. what was changed
+    #.
+What was changed.
-    #. where the discussion of the change happened
+    #.
+Where the discussion of the change happened.

 In our (very sparse) example the last point is covered by ``(LP: #123456)`` which refers to Launchpad bug 123456.
 Bug reports or mailing list threads or